 What motivates you to spend time with God?

-Jot down some thoughts:
+(Jot down som thoughts.) some

 When Christians talk about spending time with God, it's usually connected to reading the Bible, prayer, or worship.
 When you ask people why they read the Bible, pray, or worship, you will often hear one or more of the following replies: